KurtJacobson/site/docs/python/move_widgets.md

 On _motion-notify_event_ (called during drag motion) calculate the change in position of the pointer and determine the position to move the widget to, taking into account that the widget must not exceed the bounds of its parent.

+!!! note
+    To avoid having to take into account window border offsets, we use the change in position of the pointer rather than the absolute position for determining how much to move the widget.
+This is extremely important for making the code work reliably with different window managers and window types.

 ### Result